-When you’re on the go in your RV, going can be a messy business, if you catch our drift.
+When you’re on the go in your RV, going number one or number two can be a messy business.
 It doesn’t have to be that way, however, as these composting toilets can take care of that issue for you in a way that’s convenient, sanitary, and environmentally friendly.
 They’re also relatively easy to maintain and install, allowing you to spend more time enjoying your trip and less time worrying about your plumbing.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 Benefits of Composting Toilets for RVs

 - No plumbing required.
 The best compost toilet for RVs allows you to do your business without worrying about installing plumbing lines and pumps.
 They are easy to use and clean and are great for off-grid living.

 - Earth-friendly.
 A portable composting toilet for RVs uses little to no water, and you can recycle human waste and turn it into fertilizer.
 Composted waste does not need to go through a treatment plant.